YosysHQ/yosys/docs/source/yosys_internals/extending_yosys/contributing.rst

 Who's the reviewer?
 ~~~~~~~~~~~~~~~~~~~

-Yosys HQ is a company with the inherited mandate to make decisions on behalf
+Yosys HQ GmbH is a company with a mandate to make decisions for the good
-of the open source project.
-As such, we at HQ are collectively the maintainers.
+of Yosys HQ open source software.
+It was co-founded by Claire Xenia Wolf,
+the original author of Yosys.
-Within HQ, we allocate reviews based on expertise with the topic at hand
+Within it, we allocate reviews based on expertise with the topic at hand
 as well as member time constraints.
+However, decisions including reviews
+are also contributed by people external to the company.

 If you're intimately acquainted with a part of the codebase, we will be happy
 to defer to your experience and have you review PRs.
 The official way we like